 Setting up Multi-step API MonitoringStep-by-step instructions for setting up Multi-step API Monitoring.

-SOAP SetupSo you’re looking to add a SOAP monitor to your Uptrends account.
-That’s great!
-We’ve assembled a handy course on adding monitors in the Academy, but if you’re looking for a more SOAP specific approach, read on… Setting up a SOAP Web Service monitor To test a SOAP service, you typically want to call a method of that web service, by posting input data to it in the form of a SOAP envelope and then verifying that the response is correct.
+SOAP SetupIf you’re looking to add a SOAP monitor to your Uptrends account, you’ll find the instructions in this article.
+Setting up a SOAP Web Service monitor To test a SOAP service, you typically want to call a method of that web service, by posting input data to it in the form of a SOAP envelope and then verifying that the response is correct.
+Get to the Add Monitor configuration screen.

 Uptrends' client certificate public key informationUsing Uptrends public keys with your Multi-step API Monitor requests to ensure that API monitors originate from Uptrends.